Argentine economy minister who renegotiated IMF debt resigns

 Despite resistance from Kirchner, Guzman managed to agree a deal and save Argentina from defaulting.

-But Guzman was often faced with hostility from the Peronist Justicialist Party, the major force in the ruling coalition that counts both Fernandez and Kirchner as high profile members.
+But Guzman was often faced with hostility from the Peronist Justicialist Party, the major force in the Frente de Todos (Everyone's Front) ruling coalition that counts both Fernandez and Kirchner as high profile members.

+Kirchner's faction has gone after Guzman ever since Everyone's Front lost control of the senate during last year's midterm legislative elections.

+The IMF deal was only ratified by parliament thanks to support from the center-right opposition, as a group of legislators in the ruling coalition led by the vice president's son Maximo Kirchner boycotted the vote.

 Guzman said whoever replaces him will need "centralized management of the necessary macroeconomic political instruments to consolidate the progress made and face the challenges ahead."

-Agricultural powerhouse Argentina may have the third largest economy in Latin America but it has been in economic crisis for years, with inflation of more than 60 percent in the last 12 months.
+While agricultural powerhouse Argentina has the third largest economy in Latin America, it has been in economic crisis for years, with inflation of more than 60 percent in the last 12 months.

-The country was already struggling badly with rising poverty and a depreciating currency before the coronavirus pandemic exacerbated matters.
+The country was already struggling with rising poverty, unemployment and a depreciating currency before the coronavirus pandemic exacerbated matters.

+Earlier this week, Fernandez admitted the country was facing "a growth crisis" due to a shortage of foreign exchange.

 The IMF deal included provisions to contain inflation and reduce the budget deficit from three percent in 2021 to parity by 2025.